 - Line a large, metal baking sheet with parchment paper or aluminum foil, and add bacon strips.
 Cook for 14-18 minutes until bacon is golden brown and slightly crispy.

 - Remove bacon from the oven.
 Place bacon on a bed of paper towels to cool.

-- Meanwhile, heat 1 tbsp of olive oil in a skillet over medium-high heat.
+- Meanwhile, heat 1 tablespoon of olive oil in a skillet over medium-high heat.
 Once hot, add diced onion and reduce heat to medium-low.
-Cook onions, stirring often, until the onions are are a dark, golden color, about 20 minutes.
+Cook onions, stirring often, until the onions are a dark, golden color, about 20 minutes.
 Remove onions from skillet and allow to cool.

 - Combine Greek yogurt, mayonnaise, spices, and cooled bacon and onions.
 Stir until fully incorporated.

 - Serve with chips, crackers, or raw veggies.